abhishek-kr03/-Product-Inventory-Portal-/README.md

-Here's the updated `README.md` without the License and Contact sections:

----

 # **Product Inventory Portal**

 A web-based application to manage product inventory, including features like pagination, product details display, and modal-based principle details.
 Built using **Nuxt.js** and **Vue.js** with data fetched via REST APIs.